t-neumann/slamseq/docs/usage.md

 Do not load `igenomes.config` when running the pipeline.
 You may choose this option if you observe clashes between custom parameters and those supplied in `igenomes.config`.

-## Job resources

-### Automatic resubmission

-Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
-For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
-If it still fails after three times then the pipeline is stopped.

-### Custom resource requests

-Wherever process-specific requirements are set in the pipeline, the default value can be changed by creating a custom config file.
-See the files hosted at [`nf-core/configs`](https://github.com/nf-core/configs/tree/master/conf) for examples.

-If you are likely to be running `nf-core` pipelines regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
-Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter (see definition below).
-You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.

-If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack).

-## AWS Batch specific parameters

-Running the pipeline on AWS Batch requires a couple of specific parameters to be set according to your AWS Batch configuration.
-Please use [`-profile awsbatch`](https://github.com/nf-core/configs/blob/master/conf/awsbatch.config) and then specify all of the following parameters.

-### `--awsqueue`

-The JobQueue that you intend to use on AWS Batch.

-### `--awsregion`

-The AWS region in which to run your job.
-Default is set to `eu-west-1` but can be adjusted to your needs.

-### `--awscli`

-The [AWS CLI](https://www.nextflow.io/docs/latest/awscloud.html#aws-cli-installation) path in your custom AMI.
-Default: `/home/ec2-user/miniconda/bin/aws`.

-Please make sure to also set the `-w/--work-dir` and `--outdir` parameters to a S3 storage bucket of your choice - you'll get an error message notifying you if you didn't.

 ## Processing parameters